limaronaldo/netlify-cms/src/pages/index.md

         eticulous and transparent about each step of the coffee’s journey.
 We personally visit each farm to make sure the conditions are optimal for the
+    - image: /img/blog-index.jpg
+      text: >-
+        Outro texto nsparent about each step of the coffee’s journey.
+We ppoipipoipoipoipoiopipoipoipoipoipoipoiopipoi
+        ioioioioioio
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their